-- Bad or Questionable Conduct.
-Some jurisdictions in Latin America punish adultery by either spouse with a financial award to the innocent spouse while others allow for a more expedient divorce for mere incompatibility.
+- Questionable Conduct.
+Some jurisdictions in Latin America punish adultery by either spouse with a financial award to the affected spouse while others allow for a more expedient divorce for mere incompatibility reasons.

 - Carefully Evaluate the Law Regarding Children.

 Most jurisdictions in Latin America coincide in their treatment of children prior to a divorce.Issues include:

 - Sole or Shared Custody.